godistro/goportal/README.md

 Goportal is a complete Linux Build bootable on USB Stick with LAMP Servers / phpMyAdmin / dnsmasq / Joomla / Humhub.

+USB dd image will be uploaded soon.

+Live DVD ISO image (built with Systemback 1.9.4) is in the works too.

 USB Bootable Image
 Live USB Installer (Created by SystemBack 1.9.4)